 Many would argue that the Linn deck is the finest turntable ever made, ours is an early Sondek so originally it came without a tonearm.
-We have a 1978 SME 3009 series ll improved (fixed head) fitted on ours.
-In keeping with our 70’s vibe* it has an Ortofon VMS 10E stylus and cartridge - yes, we actually have 2 original new 10E styli, probably the only ones left on the planet!
+We have a 1978 SME 3009 series ll improved fitted on ours.
+In keeping with our 70’s ish vibe* it's often played with an 80s Ortofon VMS 10E stylus and cartridge - yes, we actually have 2 original new 10E styli, probably the only ones left on the planet!
 To keep the output pure there’s an Ortofon CAP210 installed on the back of the cartridge, because as Ortofon put it “it keeps things flat between 10k and 20k hz”.

 How does it sound?
 It has an easy, relaxed demeanour, it’s fantastically crisp and clear, picking out individual elements with a rounded fast, 3-dimensional soundstage.
 It’s perfect for classical, unplugged instrumental and vocals.